dtcenter/MET/docs/Users_Guide/tc-diag.rst

 .. code-block:: none

   regrid = {
-     method     = NEAREST;
+     method     = BILIN;
-     width      = 1;
+     width      = 2;
      vld_thresh = 0.5;
      shape      = SQUARE;
   }

 The **regrid** dictionary is common to multiple MET tools and is described in :numref:`config_options`.
 It specifies how the input data should be regridded to cylindrical coordinates prior to compute diagnostics.
 It can be specified separately in each **data.field** array entry, described below.
-The default setting uses nearest neighbor interpolation for all fields.
+The default setting uses bilinear interpolation for all fields.

 Configuring Fields, Levels, and Domains
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^